 - The Police Industrial Disability rates are used for Local Sheriff and Other Safety. - Fifty Percent of the Police Industrial Disability rates are used for School Police. - One Percent of the Police Industrial Disability rates are used for Local Prosecutors.

 Normally, rates are zero for Miscellaneous Plans unless the agency has specifically contracted for Industrial Disability benefits.
-If so, each Miscellaneous Non-Industrial Disability rate will be split into two components: 50% will become the Non-Industrial Disability rate and 50% will become the Industrial Disability rate.
+If so, each Miscellaneous Non-Industrial Disability rate will be split into two components: 50% will become the Non-Industrial Disability rate.